DPUkyle/gradle-worker-tool-example/README.md

    > java.lang.RuntimeException: Could not find Lists#reverse!!!
 ```

-The worker daemon's classpath contains `mock-codegen-tool.jar, mock-codegen-plugin.jar, guava-r06.jar]`
+The worker daemon's classpath contains `[mock-codegen-tool.jar, mock-codegen-plugin.jar, guava-r06.jar]`
-The presence of guava-r06 breaks code which was compiled against a higher API verison.
+The presence of guava-r06 will break code (`c.k.d.Dummy`) which was compiled against a higher API verison.

 ## Scenario two: "New" API, Gradle 5.6.4 runtime
 `$ git checkout branch-5.6.4-new`